 Anyway, here's a great feature on him but first a tweet from ESPN's Fran Fraschilla:

 "Family vacation in Colorado Springs means I get to watch World University Games practice led by Matt Painter.
-UCSB's Orlando Johnson a stud"
+UCSB's Orlando Johnson a stud"and

 Courtesy of USA Basketball